wuunder/tracing/README.md

 ## Setup

-Tracing relies on `OpentelemetryMonitor` that should be added to the children list in your `Application.start/2`.
+Tracing relies on `Tracing.Monitor` that should be added to the children list in your `Application.start/2`.

 Add `Tracing.setup/1` to `Application.start/2` too with the modules you want to enable telemetry for.